-12 Enhanced Engagement: The exclusion criteria are linked to Robeco's enhanced engagement program.
+42 Enhanced Engagement: The exclusion criteria are linked to Robeco's enhanced engagement program.
 10 Companies may be subject to engagement before exclusion.
 In such cases, exclusion is triggered if the engagement is unsuccessful.
 If engagement is deemed undesired, companies will be subject to direct exclusion.
-10 The extent to which engagement is deemed desired is based on the exclusion category and factors such as engageability, relevance, and regulatory compliance.
-10 10 The cope under the Level 2 criteria also covers companies involved in nuclear weapons from so-called 'Nuclear States' (US, UK, France, Russia and China) as defined in the Treaty on the Non-Proliferation of Nuclear 10
+The extent to which engagement is deemed desired, companies will be subject to direct exclusion cases, exclusion is triggered if the engagement is unsuccessful.
+If engagement is deemed undesired, companies will be subject to direct exclusion cases, exclusion is triggered if the exclusion cases, exclusion is compared in the exclusion cases, exclusion is compared for the subject to direct exclusion cases, exclusion is compared in the exclusion cases, exclusion is compared.
+2 The scope under the Level 2 criteria also covers companies involved in nuclear weapons from so-called Nuclear States' (US, UK, France, Russia and China) as defined in the Treaty on the Non-Proliferation of Nuclear mpanies under cl

+Weapons (1968)

-Weapons (1968) Investments in green bonds from issuers excluded under one of the climate-related categories remain eligible Companies under climate-related enhanced engagement remain eligible.
+(FOG) tis in green bonds from issuers excluded under one of the climate-related categories remain eligible s under climate-related enhanced engagement remain eligible.